-- NITC Video Compression Standards, February 2002 (moved Nebraska from four video standards to two); - NITC Video Compression Standards, September 2004 (moved Nebraska from two video standards to one); - The Statewide Synchronous Video Work Group, composed of K-12, higher education, state agencies, telehealth, and informal education, has met five times to further the goal of interoperability through implementation of the NITC video standards and discussion of related upgrade issues; - NITC Synchronous Video Network Strategic Initiative / Strategic Plan; - Special request to Congressman Osborne to obtain \$9.8 million for upgrade of the synchronous video network; - November 5, 2004, meeting with distance learning consortia directors to discuss networking options.
+• NITC Video Compression Standards, February 2002 (moved Nebraska from four video standards to two);

+- NITC Video Compression Standards, September 2004 (moved Nebraska from two video standards to one); - The Statewide Synchronous Video Work Group, composed of K-12, higher education, state agencies, telehealth, and informal education, has met five times to further the goal of interoperability through implementation of the NITC video standards and discussion of related upgrade issues; - NITC Synchronous Video Network Strategic Initiative / Strategic Plan; - Special request to Congressman Osborne to obtain \$9.8 million for upgrade of the synchronous video network; - Prioritization of the NDE Distance Learning: Infrastructure, Programming and Training Budget Request as one of five key I.T. projects to the Governor and Legislature; - Facilitating the November 5, 2004, meeting with distance learning consortia directorsand telecommunications vendors to discuss networking options; - Development of this white paper to help describe the technology, implementation, and management of a high bandwidth, wide area network that will allow for a variety of asynchronous and synchronous distance learning applications and services to be delivered to numerous education entities; and - Numerous meetings and briefings with involved entities to describe the elements of the project.

 In addition, the Nebraska Department of Education has submitted a biennial budget request for \$10 million per year to support a statewide synchronous video network and related activities.
+Currently (2-23-05), LB 689, sponsored by Senator Stuhr, with Education Committee Amendment 403 is on General File and due to be discussed on the floor of the Legislature.
+This bill: